A Buyer’s Guide to Non-Traditional Student Information Systems

 Targeted Marketing and Recruitment

-Marketing to nontraditional students is essential for institutions, as this growing demographic represents a significant opportunity for enrollment growth and revenue while also addressing workforce development needs.
+Marketing to non-traditional students is essential, as this demographic offers opportunity for enrollment growth and revenue while addressing workforce development needs.
 An SIS assists with targeted marketing to adult learners by collecting and analyzing data on learner demographics, preferences and enrollment patterns.
 Institutions can craft personalized marketing messages that resonate with their specific needs for flexible schedules, career advancement and online learning options.

 Scalability and Compliance Management